Sonti974948/Enhanced-Sampling-in-AMBER-tutorial/README.md

    c.
 Run the command ````./reweight-2d.sh 50 50 0.1 0.1  output.dat 300````, where 50 50 are the cutoffs for both progress coordinates, 0.1 0.1 are the bin spacings, and 300 is 300 K.

 ## Exercise
-After running the Metadynamics and/or GaMD simulation, write **Python codes** to read the free energy data files, and plot the free energy profiles (Hint: NumPy and Matplotlib should be enough ; use ````np.genfromtxt```` to read the files).
-Which simulation performs better?
+After running the Metadynamics and/or GaMD simulation, write **Python codes** to read the free energy data files, and plot the free energy profiles (Hint: NumPy and Matplotlib should be enough ; use ````np.genfromtxt```` to read the files). \
+Which Enhanced Sampling method performs better?